ZK-APEX: Zero-Knowledge Approximate Personalized Unlearning with Executable Proofs: System and Problem Formulation

 \emph{Parties and data.} The \textbf{model provider} holds \(\theta_0\), the pretraining corpus \(D\), the forget/retain split \((D_f,D_r)\), and publishes traceability artifacts \(\Psi\) (e.g., a sparse mask \(m^\star\)).
 The \textbf{client} holds private data \(D_p\) and its personalized model \(\theta_p=P(\theta_0;D_p)\), and executes \(U(\cdot;\Psi)\) locally to obtain \(\theta_u\).
 As in prior work~\cite{kang2022scaling,weng2023pvcnn,maheri2025telesparse}, the model \emph{architecture} is public; model \emph{weights} (\(\theta_p,\theta_u\)) remain private.

+\emph{Workflow (reader map).} At a high level, the provider publishes a public traceability artifact~$\Psi$ that specifies the agreed unlearning transformation.
+Given~$\Psi$, the client locally computes the unlearned model $\theta_u = U(\theta_p;\Psi)$ and generates a zero-knowledge proof $\pi$ certifying operator compliance for the committed inputs and outputs.
+The provider then verifies $\pi$ against the public inputs $(\Psi,\Com(\theta_p),\Com(\theta_u))$, thereby certifying correct execution of~$U$ without learning the client’s private model parameters or personalization data.

 \emph{Proof system primitives.} In a ZK setting, verification is conducted through an arithmetic circuit that encodes the agreed computation \(U\).
 A concise overview of circuit representations, constraint systems, and polynomial commitment schemes used in ZK-SNARKs is provided in Appendix~\ref{sec:zk_background}.
 Here, the client acts as the \emph{prover} and generates a proof~\(\pi\) attesting that the committed personalized model~\(\theta_p\) was correctly transformed into~\(\theta_u\) under the public artifact~\(\Psi\).
 The provider acts as the \emph{verifier} and checks the validity of~\(\pi\) without accessing any private inputs.
 The public inputs to the circuit are the traceability artifact~\(\Psi\) and the cryptographic commitments~\(\mathsf{Com}(\theta_p)\) and~\(\mathsf{Com}(\theta_u)\), which bind model parameters to their corresponding proofs without revealing them.
+This guarantee ensures that the agreed unlearning step was actually applied to the committed model and was not silently skipped or altered, thereby providing the basic trust anchor on which empirical forgetting evaluation builds.
 Formal definitions of the proof system properties—soundness, correctness, and zero-knowledge—as well as the binding and hiding guarantees of the commitment scheme are provided in Appendix~\ref{sec:appendix_all_properties}.
 We assume that a valid commitment~\(\mathsf{Com}(\theta_p)\) has been established beforehand, for example through a proof-of-training or proof-of-personalization protocol~\cite{garg2023experimenting,abbaszadeh2024zero,sun2024zkdl}.